Rhinemann/mage-hack/src/chapters/True Magick.typ

   The most esoteric applications of Entropy allow the mage to alter ideas, strengthening or breaking down concepts.
 Although they do not affect the actual workings of consciousness, they can cause synapses to misfire (thus confusing perceptions and mental processing, inflicting penalties on an enemy's dice rolls), bind someone to an oath, or degrade the patterns of thought.
 By doing so, that Entropic Master can create, perpetrate, reinforce, and undermine arguments, beliefs, and even memories.
 ]

-To do such things, the Master merely speaks to, or glances at, the subject of his attention.
+To do such things, the Master merely speaks to, or glances at, the subject of their attention.
 Chaos Masters can scramble someone's perceptions with a few weird utterances, and Masters of Order can present arguments with apparently perfect logic.
 By offering compelling statements, the Master can create or destroy memes, thus influencing whole patterns of belief.
 An oath, meanwhile, ties the subject's fate to their loyalty; if they break the oath, then their luck goes really, really bad.

 / Entropy Mastery: Take #spec_c.d6 appropriate stress or complication to double your Entropy die for for a roll.
 On a failure, step up the same stress or complication you took to activate.